bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 When it is useful for the button state to represent a value within some other functionality, the button can be configured to control a numeric or boolean variable within Cockpit's [data-lake system](#data-lake).
+Relevant variables can be created as part of [Input Widget](#input-widgets) configuration, or by adding a new persistent variable in the data lake.

 Variables which are sourced externally (e.g. MAVLink message fields, and Cockpit usage statistics), as well as compound variables, which depend on other variables, cannot be overwritten by the joystick, so are filtered